My Best Audiobooks & Narrators, Two Decades of Listening

-In this list, I bring together my all-time favourites and many of these likely rank amongst the best fiction audiobooks of all time.
+In this list, I bring together my all-time favourite audiobooks reviewed and many of these likely rank amongst the best fiction audiobooks of all time.
 Some were bestselling novels, others under-appreciated books brought to life by the best audiobook narrators in the business.
-There truly is something for everybody’s reading and listening appetite!
+There truly is something for everybody’s reading and listening appetites!

 Clicking on the audiobook covers or title text links will open our detailed review of each title, incl. publisher book synopsis, book quotes and most importantly, links to audio samples.
-The key to picking the right audiobook for you is listening carefully to the audio samples provided.
-Some voices will work for you, others will not – it is a very personal thing.
+The key to picking a good audiobooks for you is listening carefully to the audio samples provided.
+Some readers voices will work for you, others will not – what makes an audiobook great is a very personal thing.